 When a new boss joins any organization, it’s only natural that he’s met with skepticism.
 But Villas-Boas’ project initially had momentum, and the Blues were flying high in the early part of the 2011-12 season.
 Chelsea stormed through the first two-plus months of the season.
 It was a genuine contender for the Premier League title when Terry did or did not take a heated on-field confrontation with Ferdinand in a racially abusive direction.

 Terry is nothing short of an iconic player at Chelsea.
 He is the embodiment of the club’s rise from a team of also-rans to a genuine force in English and European soccer.
 When he was accused of racial abuse, it threatened to drive a wedge between the massively influential Terry and the rest of his team — a group that includes no less than 10 other players of African descent.

 The accusation was so serious that Terry went to see Ferdinand in the Queens Park Rangers dressing room after the game.
 He brought teammate Ashley Cole with him, and discussed the matter with Ferdinand in front of 10 others, according to the Mail.

 “Anton and I spoke for 10 minutes in the dressing room after the game and there is no issue between us,” Terry said at the time.
 “It’s finished.”

-Ferdinand and Terry reportedly buried the hatchet, but when video evidence emerged (hours later) that shows Terry making what appears to be a racial slur, the case exploded into the news cycle.
+Ferdinand and Terry reportedly buried the hatchet, but when video evidence emerged (hours later) that shows Terry making what appears to be a racial slur, the case took the news cycle by storm.

 Also, someone made an anonymous complaint against Terry to the police, and he now faces charges of a racial abuse in civil court.
 Terry denied the charges then, and still does to this day.